-Recently a diet known as the “the Souping Diet” has become popular and many claim that it helps the body “cleanse”.
+Recently a well-known diet called “the Souping Diet” has become popular and many people claim that it helps the body “cleanse”.

 Whenever I see a claim that a diet or drink helps the body detox or cleanse itself, I’m always suspicious.
 After all, this is the very reason we have a liver: to detox and cleanse!